weinen-j/rki_covid19_caseforecast_B117/README.md

 ![](dashboard.png)

-These estimates are scraped using Power Query, a forecast for is calculated and then visualized within a dashboard:
+These estimates are scraped using Power Query, a forecast for B117 is calculated and then visualized within the dashboard:
-  1. A line graph plots the developement of the basic reproduction number R over time.
+  1. A line graph plots the developement of the basic reproduction number R over time (7-day-average based on all confirmed cases).
   2. A bar chart that plots the growth in case numbers for the B117 (Kent Variant) within Germany over time.

 **Note:** This is a very simple proof of concept project and not a publication that meets scientific standards.
 But it is accurate enough to get a feel for the trajectory of the pandemic and to communicate it to relatives and/or friends.
+After all sometimes a picture is worth more than a thousand words.
+And somehow the key message is often lost within complexity of dashboards like the one from RKI.
+The breakdown of case numbers to a local level is more than a little bit misleading.
+Then again, the trajectory isn't exactly stable due to the underlying data being reported infrequently.

 **How to use**
 Filters can be applied from within the Dashboard.